Before final submission of your employment application materials, make sure you have checked the following:

 - Your cover letter and resume should be one page each with few exceptions.
 Your materials may be longer if you have 10 or more years of post-undergraduate experience, or if you are applying for certain federal positions.

 - Use the same font type throughout your materials.
-The font type on your resume should be the same as on your cover letter, grade list and reference list, although font size may differ.
+The font type on your resume should be the same as on your cover letter, writing sample cover sheet and reference list, although font size may differ.

-- List your contact information on your grade list, writing sample cover page and reference list in the same way it is listed on your resume.
+- List your contact information on your writing sample cover sheet and reference list in the same way it is listed on your resume.

 - Check for mail-merge errors.
 Make sure the salutation matches the addressee of the letter.
 Make sure the employer’s name is referenced correctly throughout the body of the letter.